peramcelpon/ohhaithere/europe/united-kingdom/london.md

 - **Disrepute** (2/3)
     - Disrepute is located at an entrance to Kingly Court -- velvet ropes, not super pronounced entrance.
 I think this is supposed to be a member's bar, so recommendation is recommended by others.
 We stopped by during a weekday night and had no trouble getting a seat.
     - The drinks are good but I was really in love with the decor.
 Very photogenic and beautiful bar.
+- **Dandelyan** (1/3)
+    - Dandelyan is the hotel bar for Mondrian London on the South Bank.
+Although named best bar in the world in 2017, the place doesn't seem all that special to me.
+    - +: The view and the beautiful hotel
+    - -: All the chairs/couches are weirdly uncomfortable; the drinks were just meh.

 ### My to-try list

 - **Ronnie Scott's** One of the best jazz bars with world-class musicians located in Soho.
 Must get a ticket and worth a visit.
 - **Vortex** Dalston's legendary jazz bar, improvised and experimental music
-- **Dandelyan** Won the title of world's best bar in 2018.
-It's the hotel bar for Mondrian London on the South Bank.
 - **American Bar** Second place on world's best bar list!
 The American Bar is also a hotel bar, located at the Savoy Hotel.
 The menu takes inspiration from the famed celebrity photography of Terry O’Neil.
 - **Connaught** More hotel bars!
 Named after the hotel, this one is located at the Connaught hotel in Mayfair.
 Art Deco interial + cocktail is a big yes.
 - **Oriole** From the owners of Nightjar -- it is also hard to get a spot at on short notice with theatricality upon entrace.
 They also have Jazz night with cover charge sometimes.
 Book in advance!